fbpx

 Must-know effective wealth building and money management strategies

 A Roth IRA (Individual Retirement Account) is a type of retirement investment account.
-This is separate and apart from your employer provided retirement options.
-Instead, it is an account that you may be able to independently open at any major brokerage firm.
+This is separate and apart from your employer-provided retirement options.
+Instead, it is an account that you may be able to open on your own at any major brokerage firm, like Fidelity, Vanguard, Charles Schwab, etc.

 Simply put, there is NO other investment vehicle like the Roth IRA.